Aranyak: Background

-Aranyak used to be published serially in a monthly magazine titled Prabasi.
-It was first published as a book by Katyayani Book Stall.
-Presently the edition available is the one published by Mitra & Ghosh Publishers Pvt.
-Ltd. This book was dedicated to Bibhutibhushan's first wife Gauri Devi.
+Aranyak was published serially in a monthly magazine titled Prabasi.
+It was first published as a book by Katyayani Book Sellers; the current Bengali edition is published by Mitra & Ghosh Publishers.
+The novel was dedicated to Bandopadhyay's first wife Gauri Devi.

 Plot

-Aranyak is a simple and uncomplicated story.
-The protagonist Satyacharan goes to an estate, full of forest land, in Bhagalpur district in Bihar after getting a job of the estate manager.
-Initially his urban lifestyle revolts against the lonely jungle life but gradually nature hypnotized Satyacharan.
-Eventually he can not even remain away from the forest and its serene surroundings for long periods.
+After studying as a university student in Calcutta, Satyacharan accepts a job offer to manage a wealthy landowner's estate in Bhagalpur district in Bihar.
+Initially his urban lifestyle leaves him alienated and unprepared for an isolated existence in the jungle, but gradually he is hypnotized by the environment, including the simple lives of its inhabitants.
+He finds himself increasingly drawn to the peace of the forest while making return trips to the city.

 Satyacharan and his partner Jugalprasad, a perfect match to the nature-loving soul of Satyacharan decorated the forest by planting many rare species of herbs and saplings.
 But Satyacharan is an estate manager and his job was to reclaim the forest land and distribute to the people for more revenue earnings.
 He has no other way but to destroy this wonderful creation of the forest-Goddess against his own will and distribute it amongst the local people.
 Age old gigantic trees as well as plants and herbs of rare species are being destroyed to make way for human encroachment.
 The novel ends with a deep feeling of guilt and sadness in Satyacharan.